 If the traffic violation reaches your motor vehicle record, it can affect what you pay for car insurance.

-States without DMV points
+States without DMV points system

 The states that don’t currently have a driver’s license points system include:

 The other 41 states and the District of Columbia have points systems that their state licensing agencies use.
 This means when a driver is convicted of certain traffic violations, these states will assign a certain number of points a driver’s record.